akdaglilbey/powkiddy-X39-X45-X51-X70-cfw/README.md

 **L1 + R1** or **MENU** button to get menu in game

-**You can copy your bios in cfw/.config/retroarch/system, stock SD card contains some bios in game/.bios**
+**You can copy your bios in cfw/retroarch/system, stock SD card contains some bios in game/.bios folder**

 # Retroarch cores included
 - Standalone: